-The Spirit of Ecstasy is recognisable as the mascot that adorns the radiator of every Rolls Royce car.
-Designed to embody beauty, grace, and speed, the mascot is not, as some think, an angel, but in fact a woman leaning forwards with her arms outstretched behind and above her with cloth billowing in the wind from her arms to her back.
+The Spirit of Ecstasy is recognizable as the mascot that adorns the radiator of every Rolls Royce car.
+Designed to embody beauty, grace, and speed, the mascot is not, as some think, an angel, but in fact, a woman leaning forwards with her arms outstretched behind and above her with cloth billowing in the wind from her arms to her back.

-While the Spirit of Ecstasy is known the world over, the woman who modelled for the original sculpture is perhaps not.
+While the Spirit of Ecstasy is known the world over, the woman who modeled for the original sculpture is perhaps not.
 Her name was Nelly Velasco Thornton, born in 1880 in Stockwell, London.

 In Victorian England, Thornton’s origins were too humble to ever make their love public.
 The disclosure of an affair that crossed class boundaries would have caused a national scandal.

 Lord Montagu was friends with Charles Rolls and Henry Royce, and having had Thornton pose for a custom made mascot for his own Rolls Royce motorcar, he was instrumental in making sure that “Thorn,” as he liked to call Nelly, became the official ornament that has adorned virtually every Rolls-Royce car since 1920.

 In 1915, as secretary – and mistress – to Lord Montagu, Nelly accompanied him on the SS Persia bound for India where he had been directed to assume a wartime command.
 However in the Mediterranean the ship was torpedoed without warning by the German U-boat U-38.
 As water poured into the sinking ship, Nelly slipped from Lord Montagu’s grip.
 She drowned along with hundreds of other victims.
 Lord Montagu survived by clinging to an upturned lifeboat for 36 hours in freezing water before he, and just a handful of survivors, were rescued.